Unlock a Battery-Less Future with Energy Harvesting

 Source: Electronics 360

 IoT and industrial IoT (IIoT) technology are two essential pillars that help build the foundation for industry 4.0 integration, so why is there a forecasted decline of IoT devices (Figure 1)?
-The answer may lie in battery life –or lack thereof.
+The answer may lie in battery limitations.

 Currently, batteries have a finite life span.
 According to Electronics 360, “Some batteries need to be replaced every three years in IoT devices, with a best-case lifespan of 10 years.
-This means that there are 274 million battery replacements per day in a best-case scenario and a whopping 913 million battery replacements per day with a three-year lifespan” In the industrial sector, battery failure can lead to gaps in critical data, decreased uptime with manual battery inspections, workplace hazards, and reduced data from sensors.
+This means that there are 274 million battery replacements per day in a best-case scenario and a whopping 913 million battery replacements per day with a three-year lifespan” In the industrial sector, In the industrial sector, battery failures can result in critical data gaps, reduced uptime due to manual inspections, workplace hazards, and diminished sensor data.

 Why is Energy Harvesting a Sustainable Solution?

-EH holds the potential to create a new generation of battery-free IoT solutions.
-Not only does EH draw power from green, sustainable sources, but it’s also significantly more cost-effective than current alternatives.
-EH’s cost-friendly advantages are largely attributed to the carbon-neutral resources that it relies on.
-For example, solar is one of the main proponents driving a battery-less future.
-While the upfront cost of solar panels can be expensive, a solar energy system can generally return on investment in an average of 5-10 years.
-Post-installation, solar energy systems are easy to maintain and provide about about 15mWatt/cm2.
+EH holds the potential to usher a new era of battery-free IoT solutions.
+Not only does EH draw power from eco-friendly, sustainable sources, but it is also considerably more cost-effective than current alternatives.
+EH's cost-efficiency stems from its reliance on carbon-neutral resources.
+For example, solar power is a major proponent driving the battery-less future.
+While initial solar panel costs can be high, solar systems typically achieve ROI in 5-10 years.
+Post-installation, solar energy systems require minimal maintenance and provide approximately 15mWatt/cm2.

 Figure 2: Wiliot's IoT Tag is the size of a postage stamp and costs pennies.